-To be considered for Music Merit Scholarships, you must audition for the School of Music.
+To be considered for Music Merit Scholarships, you must apply and audition for the School of Music.
 Outstanding students pursuing a Bachelor of Music or Bachelor of Music Education degree will be selected to receive music scholarships on the basis of their performance ability and the programmatic needs of the School of Music.
-Students interested in being considered for a music scholarship should plan to audition early in the academic year preceding enrollment.
 Recipients of music scholarships must also submit financial aid application forms.

 2. Apply for Financial Aid

 If you are a prospective student interested in financial aid, please visit www.baylor.edu/admissions/finaid to learn how to apply.